-The Australian newspaper has described Charlotte Wood as “one of our most original and provocative writers.”
-She is the author of five novels and two books of nonfiction.
-Her latest novel, The Natural Way of Things, won the 2016 Stella Prize, the 2016 Indie Book of the Year and Novel of the Year, and was joint winner of the Prime Minister’s Literary Award for Fiction.
-In 2016 Charlotte was named the Charles Perkins Centre’s inaugural Writer in Residence at the University of Sydney.
+Her previous novel, The Natural Way of Things, won the 2016 Stella Prize, the 2016 Indie Book of the Year and Novel of the Year, was joint winner of the Prime Minister’s Literary Award for Fiction and was the University of Canberra Book of the Year for 2019.

 The Natural Way of Things is a novel of – and for – our times, explosive yet written with artful, incisive coolness.
 It parodies, with steely seriousness, the state of being visible and female in contemporary Western society.
 In this novel, women who expose high-profile predatory sexuality in politics, sport, entertainment and elsewhere are abducted and taken to a rural re-education camp run by hired and aggressive opportunists who work for a bland yet sinister corporation.
 There they endure violence, coercion, forced labour and semi-starvation in an effort to reduce them to a state of compliance, both in their daily behaviour and through the internalisation of the contempt in which they are held.
 Pain and degradation are visited upon a group of women whose only crime is to be young, female and attractive.